StarFleetCPTN/GoMFT/README.md

   - And more via rclone
 - **Scheduled Transfers**: Configure transfers using cron expressions with flexible scheduling options
 - **Transfer Monitoring**: Real-time status updates and detailed transfer logs with bytes and files transferred statistics
+- **File Metadata Tracking**: Complete history and status of all transferred files with detailed information:
+  - Process status (processed, archived, deleted)
+  - File size and hash information
+  - Advanced search and filtering capabilities
+  - Metadata retention for compliance and auditing
+  - Detailed file view with processing timestamps and job association
+  - Powerful filtering by status, filename, job, and date ranges
+  - Advanced search interface with multiple criteria
+  - Bulk management and record deletion capabilities
+  - Responsive design with mobile-friendly interface
 - **Web Interface**: User-friendly interface for managing transfers, built with Templ components
 - **File Pattern Matching**: Support for file patterns to filter files during transfers
 - **File Output Patterns**: Dynamic naming of destination files using patterns with date variables